An Open Letter To All Who Hold Public Office In America From Painful Disease Patients

 Especially considering the revealed truth about present CDC director Dr. Redfield?

 One more person in this scheme against intractable pain patients who has a personal score to settle.

 His son suffers from substance abuse disorder and overdosed on cocaine laced with illegal Chinese fentanyl analog .

 Dr. Redfield responded by vowing to take away intractable pain patient’s abilities to obtain legal prescriptions of opiates in amounts needed to relieve their pain.

 How does cocaine overdose by a person who purchased an illegal street drug even compare to prescribed pain medication that is carefully vetted by a physician before being given to a patient who faithfully attends regularly scheduled appointments?

-Furthermore, prescriptions have sharply decreased in the past decade and RX opioid addiction treatment has declined as a result, nearly flatlining as the lowest population seeking treatment in addiction treatment centers according to the Substance Abuse and Mental Health Services Administration (SAMHSA).
+Prescriptions have sharply decreased in the past decade and RX opioid addiction has nearly flatlined as the lowest population seeking treatment in addiction treatment centers according to the Substance Abuse and Mental Health Services Administration (SAMHSA).

 This graph supplied by that administration shows the incredible truth of those seeking treatment for addiction in America, with illegal heroin leading the way, followed by legal alcohol, marijuana, and lastly… prescribed opioids.

 Yet, incredibly, recreational marijuana is being legalized in states across the country.